pauljeter/pauljeter-astro/src/content/blog/understanding-and-managing-technical-debt.md

 Address debt in frequently modified or critical areas first.
 Reducing this high-impact debt significantly benefits overall productivity and quality.

 **Continuous Refactoring (Boy Scout Rule)**
 Adopt a culture of incremental improvement: always leave code better than you found it.
-Allocate a portion of each sprint specifically for reducing technical debt—typically around 5-15%.
+Allocate a portion of each sprint specifically for reducing technical debt, typically around 5-15%.

 **Combine Debt Repayment with Customer Value**
 Rather than dedicating entire sprints to technical debt, blend improvements into regular development cycles.
 This maintains client satisfaction while sustainably managing technical debt.

 **Knowing When to Ignore Debt**
-Occasionally, ignoring technical debt is acceptable—particularly in short-lived prototypes or end-of-life projects where addressing it won't add significant value.
+Occasionally, ignoring technical debt is acceptable, particularly in short-lived prototypes or end-of-life projects where addressing it won't add significant value.

 ### Conclusion

-Technical debt is a reality in software engineering—entirely unavoidable but fully manageable.
+Technical debt is a reality in software engineering, entirely unavoidable but fully manageable.
 Cultivating a culture of awareness, proactive prevention, continuous improvement, and strategic management will ensure technical debt remains an asset rather than a burden.
 Ultimately, success in software development hinges not on avoiding debt altogether, but on handling it intelligently and thoughtfully.